BTS takes top award at fan-voted American Music Awards

 source: reuters

-KPop band BTS was celebrated on Monday with the top award of artist of the year at the fan-voted American Music Awards on Monday.
+KPop band BTS was celebrated with the top award of artist of the year at the fan-voted American Music Awards.

 The group also claimed the song of the summer honor for the single “Swim” at the ceremony in Las Vegas, which aired live on CBS and Paramount+ (PSKY.O).